JinsenLi/pyCurves/README.md

 * `--axis-convention legacy|curvesplus`: choose the global-axis construction.
   `legacy` runs the pyCurves/JAX minimizer. `curvesplus` reproduces the Curves+ smooth-axis path and skips pyCurves-only global-axis tables.
+* `--generate-inp-only` / `--inp-only`: infer and write Curves `.inp` files for one or more PDB/mmCIF structures, globs, or directories, then exit before any fitting, minimization, or parameter calculation.
 * `--continuous-strands`: treat connected multi-chain helices as one biological helix when topology inference would otherwise split them.
 * `--fit` / `--no-fit`, `--grooves` / `--no-grooves`, `--mini` / `--no-mini`,